SQL Advanced Notebook

 GROUP BY station_code;

-GROUP_CONCAT collapses multiple rows into one string within a group.
+GROUP_CONCAT collapses many rows into one string within a group.
 SEPARATOR sets the delimiter (default is comma).

 SET SESSION group_concat_max_len = 100000;